jdistro07/SFServer/README.md

 # Script Forte Server (Thesis Project of Year 2018)

 ### Description
-Server for the project entitled [Script Forte](https://github.com/skildfrix/SFServer) written on PHP and MySQL server.
+Server for the video game [Script Forte](https://github.com/skildfrix/SFServer) written on PHP and MySQL server.

 ### Prerequisites
 1. MySQL server
 2. Apache for PHP (PHP 5 recommended)

-### Installation:
+### Standalone Installation:
 1. Install MySQL server and open MySQL server UI panel.
 2. Put the SFServer cloned on your web directory.
 3. Navigate to `<SFServer dir>/db` and import the `db_scriptforte` database schema to your server.
 4. Run your server.
 You can network it if you want.

-### Docker:
+### Run through Docker:
 1. Build the Docker image
 ```
 docker build -t sfserver .
 ```

-3. Run the container to bounded to the available port of your PC
+2. Run the container to bounded to the available port of your PC
 ```
 # Example: docker run -p 41061:80 sfserver
 docker run -p [your port no.]:80 sfserver